1st Trimester

 Welcome to the miraculous beginning of your pregnancy journey.
 Though you may not even know you are pregnant yet, incredible changes are already taking place.
 This first month includes conception, fertilisation, and the earliest stages of your baby's development.

 The first month of pregnancy is counted from the first day of your last menstrual period (LMP).
-This means that during the first two weeks, you are not actually pregnant yet!
+This means that during the first two weeks, you are not actually pregnant yet.
 Conception typically occurs around week 2 or 3, when ovulation happens.

 Week 1